ogobrecht/console/docs/console.md

   p_client_identifier varchar2                      , -- The client identifier provided by the application or console itself. p_log_level         integer  default c_level_info , -- Level 2 (warning), 3 (info) or 4 (verbose).
   p_log_duration      integer  default 60           , -- The number of minutes the session should be in logging mode.
-Allowed values: 1 to 1440 minutes (24 hours). p_cache_size        integer  default 0            , -- The number of log entries to cache before they are written down into the log table, if not already written by the end of the cache duration.
+Allowed values: 1 to 1440 minutes (24 hours). p_cache_size        integer  default 0            , -- The number of log entries to cache before they are written down into the log table.
 Errors are flushing always the cache.
-If greater then zero and no errors occur you can loose log entries in shered environments like APEX.
-Allowed values: 0 to 100 records. p_cache_duration    integer  default 10           , -- The number of seconds a session in logging mode looks for a changed configuration and flushes the cached log entries.
-Allowed values: 1 to 10 seconds. p_call_stack        boolean  default false        , -- Should the call stack be included. p_user_env          boolean  default false        , -- Should the user environment be included. p_apex_env          boolean  default false        , -- Should the APEX environment be included.
+If greater then zero and no errors occur you can loose log entries in shared environments like APEX.
+Allowed values: 0 to 1000 records. p_cache_duration    integer  default 10           , -- The number of seconds a session in logging mode looks for a changed configuration and flushes the cached log entries.
+Allowed values: 1 to 60 seconds. p_call_stack        boolean  default false        , -- Should the call stack be included. p_user_env          boolean  default false        , -- Should the user environment be included. p_apex_env          boolean  default false        , -- Should the APEX environment be included.